Medium

 The Self-Service Portal (SSP) is your online space to apply for assistance, complete a review, update your information, view details about your case, report changes, upload documents, and view notices.
 You can:

-ND Medicaid Webpage
+ND Medicaid Webpages

 Our website shares information and updates about our programs, resources, and more.
 We offer ways to connect with us to ask a question or apply for help.
 Throughout this handbook you will find links to webpages for many topics.